strapi/strapi-starter-next-corporate/README.md

 postgres://localhost:5432/my-corporate-site
 ```

-Out of the box, this starter connects to a Postgres database in production, and to an SQLite file in development.
+Out of the box, this starter connects to a Postgres database both in development and production.
 Feel free to [change these configurations](https://strapi.io/documentation/3.0.0-beta.x/concepts/configurations.html#database) if you need.

 Start running Strapi: